 It is important to be able to recognize the signs identified with dogfighting so that you can report any suspected dogfighting activity to your local authorities.

-- Dogs with multiple scars, possibly with lips or ears ripped off
+- Pit bull-mix-type dogs with multiple scars, possibly with lips or ears ripped off

 - Dogs on heavy chains, tethered to a tire axle or dog house/barrel